Biomine project: Knowledge discovery in biological databases

 - Laura Langohr.

-The project is carried by the Discovery Group. in the HIIT Basic Research Unit at the Department of Computer Science, University of Helsinki.
-The project is funded by
+The project was carried out by the Discovery Group. in the HIIT Basic Research Unit at the Department of Computer Science, University of Helsinki.
+The project has been funded by

 - Tekes, the Finnish Funding Agency for Technology and Innovation,